JanssenProject/jans/docs/janssen-server/reference/json/properties/janssenauthserver-properties.md

 - Default value: false

+### openidSubAttribute

+- Description: Specifies which LDAP attribute is used for the subject identifier claim

+- Required: No

+- Default value: None

 ### opPolicyUri

 - Description: URL that the OpenID Provider provides to the person registering the Client to read about the OP's requirements on how the Relying Party can use the data provided by the OP